-Selected departures up to November 2019
+Selected departures up to October 2019 & March to October 2020

 In the minds of many, Peru is inextricably associated with the Incas, the remarkable civilisation that, by the 16th century, had created one of the greatest empires in the world.
 Their territory stretched, in modern-day terms, from Colombia in the north, to Chile and Argentina in the south.
 Amazingly, this dominance was achieved without the benefit of the written word, ferrous metals, horses, currency or wheels.
 We stay for two days in the beautiful rural surroundings of the Sacred Valley, the bread basket of the Incas, and for two nights in Cusco, one of the oldest inhabited cities in the Americas.
 Nestling in dramatic Andean hills, it’s among the continent’s most interesting destinations.
 Immense, virtually earthquake-proof Incan walls line cobbled streets and form the foundations of some very well-preserved colonial buildings, reminiscent of medieval Spain.
 We see Cusco’s cathedral, fabulous art and opulent treasure collections, as well as the main square where the conquistadors were almost overwhelmed.